 Green space, including municipal parks, undeveloped land and large lots have a huge impact on atmosphere as well.
 For the best example of that, one only needs to think of the granddaddy of them all: Central Park, which is both a regular spot for local residents to hang out and a tourist destination.

 But a large park isn't always required to make green space valuable.
 Mature sidewalk trees and parkways can also break up an area and make it come to life.
-The Hudson River Greenway along the East River in Manhattan, for example, has added enormous quality of life value to what used to be a true concrete jungle.
+The Hudson River Greenway along the Hudson River in Manhattan, for example, has added enormous quality of life value to what used to be a true concrete jungle.

 Local services, or a lack thereof, are prime drivers of a neighborhood's energy and activity level.
 If your dream neighborhood is walkable or car-free, you'll probably love having an array of shops, restaurants and nightlife within blocks of your front door.
 If peace and serenity are your neighborhood goals, however, you'll want to choose an area that is zoned exclusively for residential use.
 When assessing the impact local services might have on your quality of life, think not only about the business locations themselves, but also consider vehicle and pedestrian traffic patterns and local parking capacity.